Updated: May 7, 2025

 The downside of a booming property market in Lisbon is that rental costs will increase over time.
 Because of this, buying property in Lisbon sooner rather than later makes more financial sense compared to renting.

-That said, if you prefer to get a feel for the neighborhoods before buying, then renting can be a good short-term solution.
+That said, if you prefer to get a feel for the neighborhood before buying, then renting can be a good short-term solution.
 Here are the average rent prices per month in Lisbon:

 Why do you need a real estate agent in Lisbon?

 The real estate market in Portugal is fragmented, which means there is no one website, such as a Zillow Portugal, where you can find all the properties available for purchase or rentals listed.
-This, along with the language barrier and limited local knowledge, can make it tricky to navigate the Portuguese market.
+This can make it tricky to navigate the Portuguese market, particularly if you do not speak Portuguese or are unfamiliar with the buying process.

 Market expertise

-In the long run, working with a real estate agent or buyer’s agent will likely save you money as you avoid pitfalls that could significantly cost you.
+In the long run, working with a real estate agent or buyer’s agent will likely save you money as they can help you avoid pitfalls that could significantly cost you, such as buying from unverified owners.

 Personalized property matching